 4924 268th Street E, Spanaway

-Important COVID-19 Updates: Masks are required at all times for anyone over five years old.
-The barn, playgrounds and exotic exhibits are limited to 1-2 families or 6-8 people, whichever is less.
-They ask that people only come with those within their household.
-Social distancing and the use of sanitizing stations is mandatory.
-No reservations required.
+Important COVID-19 Updates: Masks are required for anyone over 5 years old when checking in, inside or when social distancing is not possible.
+Social distancing and use of sanitizing stations are mandatory.
+No reservations are required.
 If you are experiencing symptoms of COVID-19, they ask that you stay home.

 For more information, visit the Old McDebbie’s Farm & Jim’s U-Fish website.

 October 2 – October 31: Saturday – Sunday, 10 a.m. – 6 p.m., Monday – Friday, 3 p.m – .6 p.m.